Rucket82/ESHTraits-Crisis/README.md

 One small update to the profile code for AresMUSH that makes the template output onto the game slightly cleaner, at least to my own personal preferences.

 # plugins-eshtraits
-ESH Traits Plugin for Ares -- This code is some a few changes made to the great work done by Clockwork.
-You can find more information here-- https://github.com/ClockworkEJD/plugins-eshtraits
+ESH Traits Plugin for Ares -- This code is a few changes made to the great work done by Clockwork based on the needs of Crisis Point.
+You can find more information on the core plugin here (which I highly recommend for comic-themed games) -- https://github.com/ClockworkEJD/plugins-eshtraits

 # credits
 Clockwork @ Empire State Heroes MUSH